sustrik/libdill/tutorial-protocol.md

 ## Step 6: Initial handshake

-Let's say we want to support mutliple versions on quux protocol.
+Let's say we want to support mutliple versions of quux protocol.
 When a quux connection is established peers will exchange their version numbers and if they don't match, they will fail.

 In fact, we don't even need proper handshake for that.
 Each peer can simply send its version number and wait for version number from the other party.
 We'll do this work in `quux_attach()` function.
 And given that sending and receiving are blocking operations `quux_attach()` will become a blocking operation itself: